dkazanc/ToMoBAR/docs/source/howto/installation.rst

 Installation Guide
 ------------------
-ToMoBAR is a Python package with several :ref:`ref_dependencies` to ensure its full functionality.
+ToMoBAR is a Python package with several :ref:`ref_dependencies`.
+To ensure its full functionality it is recommended to install them.
-It mostly relies on the GPU-enabled computations and therefore we suggest having a decent NVIDIA graphics card to support it.
+It mostly relies on the GPU-enabled computations and therefore we suggest using a decent NVIDIA graphics card to support it.

 .. _ref_python: